 Another day, another dip recipe as we count down to College GameDay this weekend, and next up is the Crawfish Queso Dip Recipe.
+With its rich flavors and irresistible creaminess, this is one dip you are guaranteed to love.

 And before you say, well, that’s all fine and dandy but crawfish isn’t readily available in my area, don’t fret.
 It’s just as delicious with shrimp or crab, too!